DaleOrders/AWS-Study-Notes/README.md

 - This requires either *application support* or *off-host* sessions.
   - If you use off-host sessions, then your session data is stored in another place, an external database.
   - This means that the servers are what's called **stateless**, they are just dumb instances of your application.
-  - The application does care which instance you are connected to because your session is externally hosted somewhere else.
+  - The application does not care which instance you are connected to because your session is externally hosted somewhere else.
   - With off host sessions and horizontal scaling, there is no disruption when scaling.